WDI-SEA/interview-questions/readme.md

   Elements after a floating element will flow around it.
 To avoid this, use the clear property.

+  Float is a CSS property that allows us to pull items left and right.
+When they float, they don't really have a height anymore.

 * Describe z-index and how stacking context is formed.

   The z-index property in CSS controls the vertical stacking order of elements that overlap.
 As in, which one appears as if it is physically closer to you. z-index only effects elements that have a position value other than static (the default).

+  Z-index efines how elements are "stacked " on the page.
+An element with a higher z-index will appear on top of an element with a lower Z-index.

 * Have you ever used a grid system, and if so, what do you prefer?

   Yes, I have used a Grid system with Bootstrap.
 This is a great shortcut if you have a complex page with many elements to be styled relationally on the page (several images / buttons, headers, etc).

 * Have you used or implemented media queries or mobile specific layouts/CSS?

   I have implemented several media queries, specifically with images / thumbnails or links with a AJAX call.
 This allows whatever query is entered into a search box, ran and pulling any objects meeting that criteria.

   I implemented a mobile specific layout in my second project because my primary user stories were people on the go, likely to access the app on their mobile device.
 Thus, the page and UX was oriented to the much smaller screen size.

+  Yes.
+We've used @media min-width and max-width queries to set breakpoints to have our page appear differently on different screens.

 * How do you optimize your webpages for print?

+  Create a separate CSS file specifically designed for printing.
+There's a media atrribute.
+Media: ="print"

+  User high resolution pictures, at least 300 DPI

 * What are the advantages/disadvantages of using CSS preprocessors?
+  Preprocessors allow us to write fancier syntax and add logic to our CSS.
+Things we gain:
+    -variablers
+    -nested query syntax allows us to write less code -it adds a learning overhead to the project everyone on the team may not know the framework when things go wrong its harder to debug

     Disadvantages:

     1. One thing you can find with preprocessors is that you end up with vast outputs of css due to the nesting.
 On a small project it is easy to keep under control, on a large project with multiple developers it takes discipline to keep the amount of css generated under control.

     2. Due to having a compilation step, the browser is not interpreting the source files, meaning the CSS line numbers are now irrelevant when trying to debug.
 This makes debugging a lot harder.

   * Describe what you like and dislike about the CSS preprocessors you have used.